Among popular networking vendors, Ubiquiti has a unique approach, called UniFi, that fits all user demographics, from novice to enterprise-class.

 That said, it’s safe to say UniFi hardware is long-lasting.
 Over the years, Ubiquiti has also shown its intention to improve the thermal design.
 The U7 and U7 Pro Max, for example, both come with an internal fan, yet still run hot.
 However, the new U7 Pro XG and U7 Pro XGS come with a metal base dubbed as an effective heatsink, like the case of the E7, and produce little heat.

-In terms of performance, the UniFi hardware is generally as fast as it can be for the specs, as shown in the charts.
+In terms of real-world rates, the UniFi hardware is generally as fast as its specifications allow, as shown in the charts.
 Additionally, UniFi Wi-Fi broadcasters often deliver better coverage than the vendor’s estimations, which can be a pleasant surprise in a world full of fantastical claims.

-Finally, these UniFi hardware devices, especially the compact ones made for the home, have an excellent appearance and thoughtful physical designs—and that never hurts.
+Finally, these UniFi hardware devices, especially the compact ones, have an excellent appearance and thoughtful physical design, which is always a plus.

 Pros